 ISO auditors work for or contract to ISO Registrars to perform ISO registration assessments and surveillances.
 They are the “front line” in the process.
 The Registrars are responsible for ensuring Auditors meet qualification requirements.
 Their requirements include training in auditing, ISO 9001 training, and at least one member of the audit team must have experience in the industrial sector of the company being audited.

 Verify credentials.
 If a person claims to be certified as an ISO 9000 lead auditor, ask to see proof of his or her certification.
 Make sure the certification is current by checking the expiration date.
 Facts about ASQ’s certification are available via the ASQ website.

 Auditors collect the objective evidence demonstrating the effectiveness (or lack thereof) of the company’s quality management system and make registration recommendations to the Registrar.
 The Registrar has the ultimate decision, however.

 7. Complete the ISO 9001 Registration

 After all of the findings are put into the ISO audit report and nonconformities are addressed, your company has the option to register as ISO 9001 conformant.
 You will receive a certificate and can also be listed in a register, which the company can use to publicize its registration and use in advertising.

 To ensure that the system is maintained and that changes don’t result in deficiencies in the system, registrars perform regular surveillances of the system.
 Over the three-year period of your certificate, auditors will perform one full and two partial checks of your system.

 Always keep in mind, registration and the entire audit process should provide you with valuable feedback to improve your system.
-So for guidance in your audit process, Bizmanualz ISO 9001 2015 Procedures will get you on your way.
+Do you need ISO 9001 Certification?
+That is up to you, For guidance in your audit process, Bizmanualz ISO 9001 2015 Procedures will get you on your way.
 After all, it’s your company, it’s your registration, and so make sure you get a strong return on YOUR investment.